Svedrin/meshping/README.md

 Pings a number of targets at once, collecting their response times in histograms.
 Deploy at strategic points in your network to detect weak links and gain insight to your network's topology.

+I held a talk at the Chemnitzer Linuxtage 2025, the slides can be found here: [2025-03_Vortrag-CLT-Meshping.pdf](examples/2025-03_Vortrag-CLT-Meshping.pdf).

 ## Features

 * Graphs show latencies as they are, not aggregated into an average.